Aderemi Atayero: Early life and family

-Atayero was born on 26 October 1969, in Ikeja, Lagos State in Ijeshaland, Osun State, Nigeria.
-He is from Ilesa West Local Government Area.
+Atayero was born on 26 October 1969, in Ikeja, Lagos State.
+He is from Ilesa West Local Government Area in Ijeshaland, Osun State, Nigeria.
 Born to a mobile public servant father who served as a Peace Officer and a medical practitioner mother, Atayero was always on the move from one part of Nigeria to the other.
 He had his primary education at the St. Agnes Primary School, Ikeja, Lagos.
 Due to his father's traveling, he went to three different schools for his secondary education.

 Atayero is married to a Russian wife, Olga, with whom he has three sons: Remi, Femi and Fela Atayero.